 Variational formulations are implemented as C++ objects; they allow for compact and elegant code.

-A changelog is included at the end of the manual, just before the index.
+A changelog is included at the end of the

 To check which version of maniFEM is installed in your computer, see at the beginning of the file